Mohab-d/warden/README.md

 # Warden

-This is an authentication API project that is built to be extensible, scalable, and maintainable.
+This is an authentication service project that is built to be extensible and maintainable.
 I made this project mainly to see how design patterns help achieve a decoupled, easy to test system.

 # Security practices